czue/django-wedding-website/README.md

 ### Guest management

 The guest management functionality acts as a central place for you to manage your entire guest list.
-It includes two data models - the Party and the Guest.
+It includes two data models - the `Party` and the `Guest`.

 #### Party model

 The `Party` model allows you to group your guests together for things like sending a single invitation to a couple.
-You can also add parties that you're not sure you're going to invite using the `is_invited` field.
-This works great for sending tiered invitations.
+You can also add parties that you're not sure you're going to invite using the `is_invited` field, which works great for sending tiered invitations.
-There's also a field to track whether they are invited to the rehearsal dinner.
+There's also a field to track whether the party is invited to the rehearsal dinner.

 #### Guest model